StockNews.com Initiates Coverage on TE Connectivity (NYSE:TEL)

-StockNews.com assumed coverage on shares of TE Connectivity (NYSE:TEL – Get Free Report) in a note issued to investors on Tuesday.
+Stock analysts at StockNews.com initiated coverage on shares of TE Connectivity (NYSE:TEL – Get Free Report) in a research report issued on Wednesday.
 The brokerage set a “buy” rating on the electronics maker’s stock.

-TE Connectivity (NYSE:TEL – Get Free Report) last posted its quarterly earnings results on Wednesday, July 24th.
-The electronics maker reported $1.91 earnings per share for the quarter, topping the consensus estimate of $1.86 by $0.05.
-TE Connectivity had a net margin of 21.94% and a return on equity of 18.53%.
-The firm had revenue of $4 billion for the quarter, compared to the consensus estimate of $4.01 billion.
-During the same period last year, the firm posted $1.77 earnings per share.
-The company’s revenue for the quarter was up .1% on a year-over-year basis.
-On average, sell-side analysts forecast that TE Connectivity will post 7.56 earnings per share for the current fiscal year.
+TE Connectivity (NYSE:TEL – Get Free Report) last posted its earnings results on Wednesday, July 24th.
+The electronics maker reported $1.91 earnings per share for the quarter, topping analysts’ consensus estimates of $1.86 by $0.05.
+TE Connectivity had a return on equity of 18.53% and a net margin of 21.94%.
+The company had revenue of $4 billion during the quarter, compared to analyst estimates of $4.01 billion.
+During the same quarter in the prior year, the business earned $1.77 earnings per share.
+TE Connectivity’s revenue was up .1% on a year-over-year basis.
+Analysts forecast that TE Connectivity will post 7.56 earnings per share for the current year.

 About TE Connectivity